 - A client who claims that they have had a terrible experience with a freelancer in your field in the past.

 You could also do some homework and ask your network if they have dealt with this client in the past or even searching online and seeing if there are any complaints on locations like the Better Business Bureau.

 Since you’re making your own schedule, you need to be organized when planning out projects.
-The last thing you want is taking off to the beach for the day and realizing that you have a deadline due that day!
+The last thing you want is to take off to the beach for the day and realize that you have a deadline due that day!
 On top of keeping you motivated, managing projects can help you keep clients and subcontractors in the loop.